pvcraven/arcade_book/source/chapters/06_what_is_a_programming_language/index.rst

 Using a runtime environment is hard to explain in human terms.
 It is a hybrid of the two systems.
 You need source code.
 You need a compiler.
-Instead of the compiler making machine code for the CPU, it makes machine code for for a **virtual machine**.
+Instead of the compiler making machine code for the CPU, it makes machine code for a **virtual machine**.

 Python as a Computer Language
 -----------------------------